 Panasonic GX1 versus Panasonic G10

 The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-G10 are two digital cameras that were revealed to the public, respectively, in November 2011 and March 2010.
 Both the GX1 and the G10 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GX1 has a resolution of 15.8 megapixel, whereas the G10 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GX1 and the Panasonic G10 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX1 – represents the basis or 100 percent across all the size and weight measures).